Stevenhunter167/OthelloAI/README.md

 # Othello Game and AI
 ![Demo1](Demo1.png)
+#### Pure Python Environment
+no dependencies, no compiling, just run main.py
 #### Note:
-AI/OthelloAI.py is a template of AI
+1. AI/OthelloAI.py is a template of AI

-Write your script to run/test AIs in main.py
+2. Write your script to run/test AIs in main.py